Thames Water: Local planning

 In 2011, the company found itself involved in a controversial redevelopment plan for the Bath Road Reservoir in its home town of Reading.
 An appeal against Reading Borough Council's rejection of the plan was dismissed by the planning inspector in January 2011.
 Full planning permission was subsequently granted on 10 December 2012.

+Thames Water delays in investing to increase capacity at Oxford's main sewage treatment works were blamed for delaying housing and commercial planning applications in and around Oxford.
+In September 2024, Thames announced plans to boost the works capacity, trebling its storm tank capacity, increasing treatment flows by 80% and improving power supplies.

+In January 2025, The Daily Telegraph published a study commissioned by Thames Water to identify “hidden” and “transient” users of water, which suggested that London is home to as many as 585,000 illegal migrants, the equivalent to one in 12 of the city’s population.

 Flooding

-The exceptional rain and weather conditions of 2013–14 caused swollen rivers and several low-lying Thames Water treatment works to be submerged under flood water.
+The exceptional rain and weather conditions of 2013–14 caused swollen rivers and several low-lying areas to be submerged under flood water.
 In February 2014, the River Ash caused flooding in homes in Staines-upon-Thames.
 This flooding was exacerbated by a two-day delay by Surrey County Council's 'Gold Control' flood control group in ordering Thames Water to close a sluice gate on a Thames Water aqueduct.
 Thames Water considered it had been following an existing protocol agreed with Surrey County Council and the Environment Agency.

 Sheep

 Thames Water maintains commercial flocks of sheep on the borders of several of its reservoirs, which are used as the cheapest way to stop large plants growing and damaging the banks.